anebz/cloud/Accreditations/aws_developer_associate.md

 Family of services to analyze streaming data in real time.

+> Kinesis vs. SQS

+* Kinesis can process orders real-time
+* Kinesis can route data records to selected shards using a partition key
+* Kinesis queue can be replayed
+* Kinesis can maintain the order of log statements
+* Kinesis **cannot** track successful completion of each item independently

 > Shards

 * Streams are made of shards, each shard is a sequence of 1+ data records and provides a fixed unit of capacity
+* Streams follows FIFO ordering, but there is no guarantee of order across shards
-* Default is 5reads/s, max 2MB.
+* Default is 5reads/s, max 2MB/s.
 1k writes/s, max is 1MB/s
 * Records can be consumed according to a sequence number applied when data is written to the Kinesis shard
 * For X shards, max X instances are allowed
 * To scale up processing in your app, increase instance size, increase \# instances to max \# open shards, and increase \# shards.
 The first two steps improve instances while shards run in parallel, the third increases the level of parallelism
 * One worker can process multiple shards.
 Resharding, increasing the number of shards, doesn't mean you need more instances
-* Order of data within a shard is guaranteed, but not across multiple shards

 The partition key is used by KDS to distribute data across shards, and it's used to determine the shards to which a given data record belongs.
-If this key is not distributed enough, all data is getting sent to a few shards and not leveraging the entire cluster of shards.
-Shards can get hot or cold, if they're receiving much data or too little.
+If this key is not *distributed* enough, all data is getting sent to a few shards and not leveraging the entire cluster of shards.
+Shards can get hot or cold, if they're receiving too much data or too little.

 > Kinesis components